 They can sense if their pet parent is crying, and they would console and comfort them by rubbing themselves.
 When it comes to maintenance, Colorpoint shorthairs need no to little grooming.
 To keep their coat shiny, you may need to brush them to remove any loose fur.

-As exotic looking as an Ocelot, Ocicats also have leopard-like rows running across its entire body.
-They have a very athletic build, growing as a medium-to-big sized cat.
+As exotic-looking as an Ocelot, Ocicats also have leopard-like rows running across their entire body.
+They have a very athletic build, growing as a medium-to-big-sized cat.
 They are sometimes compared to dogs when it comes to their loyalty and dedication to their pet parents.
-They love playing around other animals, as well as enjoying some alone time.
+They love playing around with other animals, as well as enjoying some alone time.

 One of the most popular and oldest cat breeds, they are most often recognized for their coat coloring of having a tan color with black or brown accents on the face, the feet, and tail, though they can still come in a few different color combinations.
 A Siamese’s fine and short coat make them one of the most low-maintenance cats.

 They have an energetic and affectionate demeanor, which means they require a lot of attention.
-Siamese is known as one of the sociable and clingy cats, and if they are left alone for some time, they will get sad and lonely.
+Siamese are known as sociable and clingy cats, and if they are left alone for some time, they will get sad and lonely.
 By spending more time with a Siamese, your chemistry and bonding level will grow, and they can become your lifelong feline companion.